EQuimper/VSC-React-Native-React-Redux-Snippets-Version-Standard/README.md

 ## Why this snippets

-Same as https://marketplace.visualstudio.com/items?itemName=EQuimper.react-native-react-redux but for the use who like the Standard style.
+Same as https://marketplace.visualstudio.com/items?itemName=EQuimper.react-native-react-redux but for the user who like the Standard style.

 ## Usage